paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-058-benefits-and-services-for-members-being-separated-or-recently-separated.md

 **(b) Elements of Program.—** In establishing and carrying out a program under this section, the Secretary of Labor shall do the following:

-(1) Provide information concerning employment and training assistance, including (A) labor market information, (B) civilian work place requirements and employment opportunities, (C) instruction in resumé preparation, and (D) job analysis techniques, job search techniques, and job interview techniques.
+(1) Provide information concerning employment and training assistance, including (A) labor market information, (B) civilian work place requirements and employment opportunities (including apprenticeship programs approved under chapters 30 through 36 of title 38), (C) instruction in resumé preparation, and (D) job analysis techniques, job search techniques, and job interview techniques.

 (2) In providing information under paragraph (1), use experience obtained from implementation of the pilot program established under section 408 of Public Law 101–237.